davevanveen/davevanveen.github.io/_projects/books.md

 <br>
 # Overview
-Toward covid's onset, I had the delight of reading a new book every week.
-Here are the ones which stood out and a brief reason why.
+Toward the onset of covid, I had the delight of reading a new book every week.
+Here are those which stood out and a brief reason why.
 Organized by genre:
 * <a href="#ct">Coffee Table</a>
 * <a href="#ec">Ecology</a>
 * <a href="#fi">Fiction</a>